 Do you really need an iPad case for school?

-Cases with a fold-out stand and multiple viewing angles usually work best with Apple Pencil and note-taking apps.
+Cases with a fold-out stand and multiple angles usually work best with the Apple Pencil and note-taking apps.

 Is Apple Pencil support important?

 For most students, yes.
-It makes both charging and storage much easier in everyday use.
+It makes both charging and storage much more convenient in everyday use.

 What does auto sleep/wake mean?